-- Supervision provided by a qualified radiographer immediately available to assist students regardless of the level of student achievement. - Immediately available is interpreted as the presence of a qualified radiographer adjacent to the room or location where a radiographic procedure is being performed. - Direct supervision of students is required during surgical procedures, regardless of the level of competency.
+- Supervision provided by a qualified radiographer immediately available to assist students regardless of the level of student achievement. - Immediately available is interpreted as the presence of a qualified radiographer adjacent to the room or location where a radiographic procedure is being performed.

+Direct supervision of students is required during surgical procedures and mobile procedures, regardless of the level of competency.